davidtkeane/Jervis-ChatGPT/README.md

 ### 🏀 Signup to Gmail, Elevenlabs, MongDB:

-<p>There are instsructions in the <b>help_files</b> folder and the file called <b># Jervis Install instructions in more detail.md</b> will have more detailed instructions on how to connect to gmail and mongdb
+<p>There are instructions in the <b>help_files</b> folder and the file called <b># Jervis Install instructions in more detail.md</b> will have more detailed instructions on how to connect to gmail and mongodb</p>

 <p>You will have to sign up to:</p>

 <ul>
-  <li>OpenAI - <a href="https://platform.openai.com/">https://platform.openai.com/</a> - This has a small charge everytime, but 5 USD lasts me a month with normal usage, if you go mad, it can get expensive.</li>
+  <li>OpenAI - <a href="https://platform.openai.com/">https://platform.openai.com/</a> - This has a small charge every time, but 5 USD lasts me a month with normal usage, if you go mad, it can get expensive.</li>
   <li>MongoDB Online Database - <a href="https://www.mongodb.com/">https://www.mongodb.com/</a> - This is free</li>
   <li>ElevenLabs - <a href="https://elevenlabs.io/">https://elevenlabs.io/</a> - There is a free version with voices or pay and clone your own to use.</li>
   <li>Gmail - <a href="https://www.google.com/gmail/">https://www.google.com/gmail/</a> - This is free</li>
 </ul>

-<p>You will need to get API keys and Voice Id and put them into the .env file.
+<p>You will need to get API keys and Voice Id and put them into the .env-clone file.
 Just replace Your with your info.
 Leave the structure the way it is, just replace the Your sections.
-In the test files, you will have to enter the API''s manually, as there is no .env key in this folder and the scripts do not look for this file to check for private information.
-Once all the test files are working and all API info entered into the .env file, we are ready to rumble.</p>
+In the test files, you will have to enter the API''s manually, as there is no .env-clone key in this folder and the scripts do not look for this file to check for private information.
+Once all the test files are working and all API info entered into the .env-clone file, we are ready to rumble.</p>

 # 🚀 Installation Steps